Florida Scrub-Jay

 A view of a blue Florida Scrub Jay.

-The species is federally listed as threatened, in large part due to of loss of habitat and decades of fire suppression that allowed scrub habitat to become overgrown.
+The Florida scrub-jay is the state’s only endemic bird, which means it is found nowhere else, and it's the only bird species that requires a sandy, scrubby habitat to survive.
+The species is federally listed as threatened, in part due to of loss of habitat and decades of fire suppression that allowed scrub habitat to become overgrown.
+A scrub-jay family’s permanent territory averages about 22 to 24 acres, which makes it challenging for young birds to find suitable space for a family.
 Prescribed burning helps maintain the bare ground and shrub height vital for scrub-jay survival.
-The current Florida scrub-jay population is estimated at about 7,700 to 9,300 birds.

 The sandy habitat necessary for scrub-jays is protected by a number of Florida state parks: